Fathimath Dheema Ali: Biography

-Dheema Ali was born on 14 September 2007 in Sri Lanka, to Maldivian parents.
+Fathimath Dheema Ali was born on 14 September 2007 in Sri Lanka, to Maldivian parents.
 When she was six, her father suggested she try out a sport, and after a badminton coach turned her down for being too short, she decided to try out table tennis.
 She started the sport by playing on the dining table at her home.
 While on a break from school at age eight, in 2016, she entered a tournament in Malaysia and won the under-11 competition.
 Later in the year, she participated at the Sri Lanka junior national championship and won the under-10 tournament, also being ranked in the top four of the under-12 tournament.

-Her family moved to the Maldives in 2018 and Dheema Ali competed at the Maldivian National Championship.
+Her family moved to the Maldives in 2018 and Ali competed at the Maldivian National Championship.
 In her second year at the event, she won the national championship, becoming the nation's youngest-ever winner.
 Ranked the number one table tennis player in the Maldives, she was selected to both the junior and senior national teams.
 In 2018, when she was 10 years old and in grade 5, she participated at the World Team Table Tennis Championships, setting the record for youngest-ever competitor; her teammate was a quarter-century older, at age 35.

-Later in 2018, Dheema Ali won silver at the South Asian Junior Table Tennis Championships in the under-12 event.
+Later in 2018, Ali won silver at the South Asian Junior Table Tennis Championships in the under-12 event.
 She qualified for the Asian Junior Table Tennis Championship and placed second.
 Her medal made her the first international table tennis medalist for the Maldives, and qualified her for the World Junior Table Tennis Championship.
 However, at the request of her parents, she passed over the world junior championships to represent the Maldives at the Indian Ocean Island Games.
 There, at age 11, she won three gold medals, winning the singles, doubles and women's team events.
 For her performance, the Maldivian government gifted her 535,000 MVR and began funding all her training.